Buffalo Bills' Damar Hamlin in critical condition after collapsing on field in Cincinnati; remainder of the game postponed

 Buffalo Bills safety Damar Hamlin is in critical condition after collapsing on the field during Monday night's game between the Bills and the Cincinnati Bengals, the NFL announced.

 The remainder of the game was postponed following the injury.
-It was not clear when the rest of the game would be played.
+The NFL did not say when the rest of the game would be played.

 The game was initially "temporarily suspended," referees said, and the players went back into their respective locker rooms.
 Many had crowded around Hamlin while he was being treated and several appeared to be distressed.

-"The entire Bills team is out on the field right now," said the ESPN correspondent.
+"The entire Bills team is out on the field right now," said the ESPN correspondent as they waited for news on Hamlin's condition.
 "Several players are down on their knees, others are holding hands, praying.
 You can just see the worried looks on their faces."

+The decision to postpone the game for the night was made about an hour after Hamlin collapsed.

 Several other teams sent well-wishes to Hamlin and the Bills, who were playing an away game at Cinncinnati's Paycor Stadium.